Toast the New Year with these new South Florida craft brews

 Carnival Horizon

 You’ll have to wait until April for these four, new brews.
-However, Carnival Cruise Line recently hosted an event on their Carnival Vista brewery, to announce them.
-They’ll be served at the Guy’s Pig & Anchor Bar-B-Que Smokehouse/Brewhouse on their next ship, the Carnival Horizon, based out of Miami.
+However, Carnival Cruise Line recently hosted an event on its Carnival Vista brewery to announce them.
+They’ll be served at the Guy’s Pig & Anchor Bar-B-Que Smokehouse/Brewhouse on the Carnival Horizon, based out of Miami.

-Carnival’s Brewmaster Colin Presby worked with Food Network’s Guy Fieri, to develop the four new brews.
+Carnival’s Brewmaster Colin Presby worked with chef Guy Fieri’s menu to develop the four new brews.
 They are:

 Parched Pig Smoked Porter: Brewed with in-house smoked malt, it’s a robust, full-bodied beer with bold flavors and notes of molasses and hickory smoke.